REBLOZYL® (luspatercept-aamt) logo

 • Changes in their symptoms

-You can speak up with their healthcare team
+You can speak up with the healthcare team

 • Asking questions and taking notes during appointments